 Idea: You are told that some outcome of interest will occur with some range of probabilities.
 How do you update your beliefs?
 The answer to this and more inside.

-Inertial Updating (with Adam Dominiak and Gerelt Tserenjigmid)
+Inertial Updating (with Adam Dominiak and Gerelt Tserenjigmid) - under review - NEW!

-Conservative Updating - under review
+Conservative Updating - under revision

 Idea: Some people do not change their beliefs enough when provided information .
 Here's a preference based characterization of such behavior.